|Share this article:|

 In this example, the input and output schemas are identical:

-Now you can run the ETL job.
-To start the job, click the Run icon (at the top of the window) or press F6.
+To run the ETL job, click Run or press F6.